Brent Celek

-Brent Steven Celek (/ˈsɛlᵻk/; born January 25, 1985) is an American football executive and former tight end for the Philadelphia Eagles of the National Football League (NFL).
-He played college football at Cincinnati and was drafted by the Eagles in the fifth round of the 2007 NFL Draft.
+Brent Steven Celek (/ˈsɛlᵻk/; born January 25, 1985) is an American professional football executive and former tight end for the Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Cincinnati Bearcats and was selected by the Eagles in the fifth round of the 2007 NFL draft.
 He played his entire 11 season career with the Eagles.
-Celek helped the Eagles win Super Bowl LII over the New England Patriots during the 2017 season; he subsequently retired that offseason.
+Celek helped the Eagles win Super Bowl LII during the 2017 season; he subsequently retired that offseason.

-Early years
+Early life

 Celek played high school football at La Salle High School in Cincinnati, Ohio.
 He was named first-team all-district as both a junior and senior.
 He set a school record after catching a pass for 89 yards.
 He also lettered in track two years in the shot put and discus.

 College career

 Celek played college football for the Cincinnati Bearcats, the first year under head coach Rick Minter and the following three seasons under Mark Dantonio.
 He won the UC Claude Rost Award (Most Valuable Player) and was a second-team All-Big East Conference selection.
 His four-year totals were 91 receptions for 1,135 yards (a 12.5 average) and 14 touchdowns, with the Bearcats earning victories his senior year in the International Bowl and his sophomore season in the Fort Worth Bowl.